-Waist circumference is a simple check to tell if you are carrying excess body fat around your middle.
+Waist measurement is a simple check to tell if you are carrying excess body fat around your middle.

-Regardless of your height or build, for most adults a waist measurement of greater than 94 cm for men and 80 cm for women is an indicator of the level of internal fat deposits which coat the heart, kidneys, liver, digestive organs and pancreas.
+Your waist measurement is an indicator of the level of internal fat deposits which coat the heart, kidneys, liver, digestive organs and pancreas.
 This can increase the risk of heart disease and stroke.

 |Men||Over 94 cm (about 37 inches)*|